Growth investing: The complete guide for beginners

 What is growth investing?

 Growth investing is an investment strategy focused on investing in companies that are expected to experience above-average growth in their earnings or revenues.
-The primary objective of a growth investor is to achieve capital appreciation over the long term by identifying and investing in stocks of companies that have the potential for significant growth in their market value.
+The primary objective of a growth investor is to achieve capital appreciation with long-term investing by identifying the stocks of companies that have the potential for significant growth in their market value.

 Growth investors typically seek out companies that are in the growth phase of their business lifecycle, such companies are characterised by expanding market share, innovative products or services, and strong financial performance.
 These companies may operate in industries such as technology, biotechnology, e-commerce, cyber security, artificial intelligence or other sectors with high growth potential.